Cliv-create/RtD/README.md

 - .exe uses rtd_config.json file for all of the configuration, or
 You enter target folder, where all of the .md files will be put at.
 You enter Shikimori userId.
-- After that, API request is performed.
+- After that, DB is loaded and API request(s) performed.
 - All of the titles in the list are added in the destination folder.
 - The file structure goes like this: